mmistakes/minimal-mistakes/_posts/2022-06-10-slick-intro.md

 }
 ```
 In the above code, we are filtering the _personal_ column which is a JSON type in _ActorDetails_ table.
 The method `+>>` will get the json key _birthYear_ and compares it with the value provided.

+Some of the other JSON Operators are:
+- `||` combines two json fields
+- `-` removes a field from json for the matching key

 ## 7. Code Generation
 So far, we have written the Slick tables manually.
 If we are following a database first approach, slick provides a way to generate the mapping tables easily.
 For now, we are ignoring the slick-pg types and trying to generate the slick mappings for basic datatypes.